Outback

 The level of residential development activity in Outback is very low in comparison to the average area assessed nationally by AreaSearch

-Outback has seen minimal construction activity since 2017 with only one new dwelling approved annually.
-In total, eight dwellings have been approved over the past five years.
-This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+Outback has seen minimal construction activity with one new dwelling approved annually over the past five years, totalling eight approvals.
+This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that with such low approval numbers, yearly growth figures can vary considerably based on individual projects.

 Frequently Asked Questions - Development